fdttests/password-manager/README.md

 - `zone.js` - Angular's default dependency to manipulate browser's default behavior;
 - `karma` - Angular's default dependency for testing;
 - `express` - Used to serve the demo application on Heroku.
 Version `~4.17.3` was used;
-- `ngx-clipboard` - Lightweight package to deal with clipboard (to copy to clipboard feature);
+- `ngx-clipboard` - Lightweight package to deal with clipboard (copy to clipboard feature);
-- `ng-tailwindcss` & `tailwindcss` - CSS Utility first framework used to the application UI;
+- `ng-tailwindcss` & `tailwindcss` - CSS Utility first framework used on the application UI;